Did you know we host a live chat room? We are closed right now but will be back online:

 - Avoid mixing benzos with alcohol and other drugs.

 - Withdrawal symptoms can happen even after short periods of use.
 Avoid taking for more than 4-6 weeks.

 Etizolam is covered by The Psychoactive Substances Act.
 It was introduced in the UK on the 26th May 2016 and it makes it an offence to manufacture, export/import (i.e. buying from a non-UK website), supply or offer to supply any psychoactive substance, if likely to be used for its psychoactive effects.
 Possession is not an offence, except in a ‘custodial institution’ (e.g. prison, young offenders centre).

 Despite being psychoactive, alcohol, nicotine, tobacco and caffeine are exempt from the act.
 Medicinal products are also exempt and it is argued that etizolam may be exempt if it is sold as a 'medicinal product'.

-Etizolam, and 15 other unlicensed benzodiazepines, will join the Misuse of Drugs Act 1971 as Class C drugs in 2017.
+Etizolam, and 15 other unlicensed benzodiazepines joined the Misuse of Drugs Act 1971 as Class C drugs in May 2017.